nkashyap14/Zettelkasen/Zettelkasten/Subsets II.md

 #### Runtime of Optimal Solution

-- O(n log n) for the sort but that gets overriden by the O(n * 2^n ).
+- O(n log n) for the sort but that gets overridden by the O(n * 2^n ).
 The 2^n arises from the fact that there are n elements and for each fo them we have two decisions, include in a subset or don't.
 Then we multiply by n as the subsets take n to build.
 ---
 Links :: [[#Example Code]] [[Computer Science]] [[Neetcode 150]] Reference ::